How To Read Waves for Surfing

 We can predict the peeling speed of a wave by looking at the angle of the shoulder line.
 Go for the shoulder with an angle that is right for your level.
 The steeper the angle of a shoulder goes down, the slower the wave will break.
 The straighter the shoulder looks, the closer it gets to being a closeout, meaning the faster the wave will peel.

-As a beginner, you probably want to choose the steeper angle, to give you more time to follow the shoulder.
+As a beginner, you probably want to choose the steeper angle, which will give you more time to follow the shoulder.
 As an advanced surfer, you might choose the faster shoulder to generate speed down the line and set up a more advanced manoeuvre.

 If you’ve ever surfed before and wondered how advanced surfers usually catch more waves than others, we can relate it back to their ability to identify waves out at sea faster.
 The quicker you can identify the wave and the peak, the faster you can react, respond and position yourself.
-It can often feel like some surfers seem to magically start paddling for a wave even before others noticed a lump out on the horizon.
-Experience and familiarity with a spot certainly make a huge difference, but there are other ways we can learn to identify waves more quicker.
+It can often feel like some surfers seem to magically start paddling for a wave even before others notice a lump out on the horizon.
+Experience and familiarity with a spot certainly make a huge difference.
+Still, there are other ways we can learn to identify waves more quickly.

 • Keep track of the average time in between sets.